Basic Views on Corporate Governance

 Main Areas of Expertise and Experience of Directors and Corporate Auditors*1

 Support System for Outside Officers

 Information is shared with Outside Officers by distributing and explaining in advance the proposals to be deliberated at the regular and extraordinary meetings of the Board of Directors.
 Staff from the Secretariat Group of the General Affairs Department assist in sharing this information with Outside Directors.
 Staff are appointed to assist Corporate Auditors including Outside Corporate Auditors.
 Staff collect and provide

 information necessary for their auditing activities and offer other forms of support.

-The Company evaluates the effectiveness of the Board of Directors once a year.
-A signed questionnaire for evaluating the effectiveness of the Board of Directors was distributed to all Directors and Corporate Auditors in December 2021 and responses and opinions from all members were collected in January 2022.
-The secretariat of the Board of Directors aggregated the responses, and the effectiveness of the Board of Directors was analyzed and evaluated based on the data.
+In fiscal 2022, the Company administered a signed questionnaire for evaluating the effectiveness of the Board of Directors to all Directors and Members of Audit & Supervisory Board.
+The secretariat of the Board of Directors aggregated the responses and opinions and analyzed and evaluated the effectiveness of the Board of Directors based on the data.

-In light of the results of this evaluation, the Company will continue to examine and implement necessary measures to make discussions more lively and productive at the Board of Directors meetings.
+In light of the results of the fiscal 2022 evaluation, the Company will continue to explore measures to make discussions more lively and more productive at Board of Directors meetings.

 Officers’ Remuneration System